Amy Parks: Early years

 Parks was born on 10 June 1982.
-She was raised in Horsham, Victoria until 13 and then moved to the Bellarine Peninsula.
-She joined a junior Geelong theatre society and Matthew Flinders Girls Secondary College' jazz group.
+She was raised in West Sunshine and Horsham until her family moved to the Bellarine Peninsula when she was 13.
+She joined a junior Geelong theatre society and Matthew Flinders Girls Secondary College's jazz group.
 Parks was a singer in the school-based band, Sweethearts of Swing, and toured overseas.

 Television

 After being accepted to RMIT's Bachelor of Journalism course, Parks became very involved in community television, taking on the hosting role for three seasons of Raucous (a live-to-air music show), was the TV reporter on Darren & Brose, and also became both producer and presenter of Newsline and Pluck.
 It was during her time at RMIT that Parks was asked to join the team at Fox Footy and present 26 episodes of Young Guns, a show focusing on the lives and careers of young footballers.

 Returning to university after Fox Footy, Parks finished her degree whilst doing various freelance journalism and presenting activities.
 These included work at The Age newspaper, Media Giants and the Essendon Football Club, as well as hosting Channel 31's Real Time Racing, and conducting a series of interviews over three years at the annual Falls Festival for a historical DVD.

 Parks' next project saw her presenting a children's DVD, Talking Time, released commercially September 2006 in Australia, Canada, USA and NZ.
 In this role, Parks played beside a collection of puppets in a DVD that is aimed at increasing parents' awareness of the importance of instilling good speech practices in their children.